stkent/amplify/README.md

 # Library Structure

-_amplify_ consists of two main components:
+_amplify_ consists of two main elements:

 - A **prompt timing calculator**, represented by the `Amplify` class, responsible for: